Unboxed-Software/solana-course/content/env-variables.md

 Wrote keypair to env9Y3szLdqMLU9rXpEGPqkjdvVn8YNHtxYNvCKXmHe.json
 ```

-Now that we’ve have a placeholder USDC address, let's modify the `lib.rs` file.
+The keypair is written to a file in your working directory.
+Now that we have a placeholder USDC address, let's modify the `lib.rs` file.
 Use the `cfg` attribute to define the `USDC_MINT_PUBKEY` constant depending on whether the `local-testing` feature is enabled or disabled.
-Remember to set the `USDC_MINT_PUBKEY` constant for `local-testing` with the one generated in the previous step.
+Remember to set the `USDC_MINT_PUBKEY` constant for `local-testing` with the one generated in the previous step rather than copying the one below.

 ```rust
 use anchor_lang::prelude::*;